Kimberly Klacik: Biography

 Klacik was born Kimberly Bray on January 19, 1982.
 Klacik grew up in Accokeek, Maryland.
 She attended Bowie State University, but did not receive a degree.
 She moved to the Baltimore area in 2010.

-Klacik worked for some time as a stripper.
 In 2013, she founded Potential Me, a nonprofit that assists women with workforce development.
 Courthouse News reported that Klacik's non-profit filed only one tax return since 2013, reporting a revenue of under $7,000 and expenditures under $3,000 for providing clothing to 10 women rather than the 200 women claimed by Klacik.

 In April 2022, Klacik became a full-time midday host at Baltimore's WBAL NewsRadio, Monday-Friday from 10 a.m. to 2 p.m.
-Klacik had worked part-time for WBAL since June 2021, making regular weekly appearances on afternoon host Torrey Snow’s show.
+Klacik had worked part-time for WBAL since June 2021, making regular weekly appearances on afternoon host Torrey Snow's show.
 She left the station in November 2022.

+In May 2023, Talk Radio WCBM 680AM Baltimore announced the addition of Kim Klacik to their morning line up.
+Klacik began hosting The Kim Klacik Show in the 9am-12 noon time slot.